darkfeline/dantalian/doc/dev/libop.rst

    :noindex:

-   Fix the absolute paths of symbolic links in the library to internally stored directories.
+   Fix the absolute paths of symbolic links in the library to internally stored directories after the library's path has been changed.
 Hard link relationships of the symbolic links are preserved *only in the library*.
 (This is because the Linux kernel/POSIX system calls do not allow for editing symbolic links in place.
 They must be unlinked and remade.)
 Symbolic links are unlinked and a new symbolic link is made then relinked.
 Filename conflicts are resolved and reported (if a file with the same name is made in between deleting and creating the symbolic link, for example).

 .. method:: maketree()